Harshaw Helping Hands Auxillary are volunteers who work toward making our community a better place to live.

 Veterans Ceremony-Union Grove Cemetery, Inc.

-Every year,on the Saturday of Memorial Weekend in May 28, 2022 at 11:30 AM, a special Memorial Day Ceremony is held at the Union Grove Cemetery on Lakewood Road in Harshaw, honoring those who served..
-This event attracts hundried of spectators, rain or shine.
-Usually a free luncheon is served later at the Cassian Town Hall.
+Every year on the last Saturday before Memorial Day a special ceremony is held at the Union Grove Cemetery on Lakewood Road in Harshaw, honoring those who served.
+This event attracts hundreds of spectators, rain or shine.
+Usually, a free luncheon is served later at the Cassian Town Hall.
 All are invited

 The Ceremony Board of Directors are:

 |Rick Smith||President||(715) 612-0332|

 In 2023 the Ceremony will be held at 11:30 AM, on May 27th.

 Senior Dining Group, at the Cassian Town Hall.